 Website Royal Bank of Scotland Personal: Evokes emotions of a relaxed home, free of worry.

-Website of airbnb: Emotions of being home despite of being in another country.
+Website of Airbnb: Emotions of being home despite being in another country.

 What is Emotional Usability?

-For a long time is has been understood that, to be attractive, interactive products should not only be useful and user friendly, but they should also offer the user something beyond that.
+For a long time, it has been understood that to be attractive, interactive products should not only be useful and user-friendly, but they should also offer the user something beyond that.
 The term “Emotional Usability” was first coined and defined in 1994 by R.J.
 Logan: “Emotional usability is the degree to which a product is desirable or serves a need beyond the traditional objective.“Marc Hassenzahl calls it the hedonistic quality of a product.